yahyatoumi/Darkly/README.md

 - [TryHackMe](https://tryhackme.com/)
 - [DVWA (Damn Vulnerable Web Application)](https://dvwa.co.uk/)

-### Books
-- "The Web Application Hacker's Handbook" by Dafydd Stuttard
-- "Hacking: The Art of Exploitation" by Jon Erickson
-- "The Tangled Web" by Michal Zalewski

 ## Conclusion

 The Darkly project provides hands-on experience with the most common web application vulnerabilities.
 Each discovered flaw represents a real-world security issue that developers encounter daily.
 The key takeaway is that security must be built into applications from the ground up, not added as an afterthought.